Does a Right to a Physical Hearing Exist in International Arbitration?

 On 4 September 2020, Co-editors Giacomo Rojas Elgueta, James Hosking and Yasmine Lahlou, in collaboration with ICCA, formally launched the research project “Does a Right to a Physical Hearing Exist in International Arbitration?”.
 The project arises from the need for reliable, jurisdiction-specific, information on the core legal questions posed by the increased use of remote arbitral hearings due to the COVID pandemic.

-With the help of national reporters from across the globe, the Co-editors are compiling a comparative survey covering some 86 New York Convention jurisdictions.
-All national reports will be published individually on this dedicated page of the ICCA website as they become available, allowing the international arbitration community access to this user-friendly resource.
+With the help of national reporters from across the globe, the Co-editors have compiled a comparative survey covering some 78 New York Convention jurisdictions.
+Each national report is published individually on this page to allow the international arbitration community access to this user-friendly resource.
+Scroll down to access the national reports.

-The publication of the survey results will be followed by a general report that will appear as an instalment of the ICCA Reports Series.
-In addition to the Co-editors’ analysis of the findings of the survey, the report will include a series of essays addressing the interplay between remote hearings and key conceptual issues in international arbitration.
-The report will be presented at the XXVth ICCA Congress to be held in Edinburgh in September 2022.
+The report will also be published in hard copy as part of a volume of the ICCA Reports Series, together with a set of essays addressing the interplay between remote hearings and key conceptual issues in international arbitration.
+This volume will be launched at the XXVth ICCA Congress in Edinburgh in September 2022.

 Co-editors of the Project